oforero/sudoku/clojure/README.md

-# Sudoku Solver in Clojure
+# Sudoku solver in Clojure

 ## Installation